E-3 visa: Statistics

 The quota for E-3 visas is 10,500 issued Visas per calendar year.

 Importantly, the number of admissions in a given fiscal year is different from the number of visas issued: an E-3 visa is a multiple-entry visa valid for 24 months, and every reentry of the visa holder into the US (other than after short trips to the "near abroad", i.e. Canada or Mexico) during this time will generate a new admission record.

 Reciprocity

 The Australian subclass 457 long stay business visa provides similar working rights in Australia for U.S. citizens.
 However this visa is available to any nationality and hence no special work permit for U.S. citizens has been introduced in Australia.
 Recent legislative changes in Australian skilled worker visas has further narrowed the scope of jobs under which an individual may be granted a visa.
-Even so, unlike the E-3 program, no degree is necessarily required to obtain a work visa on Australia as is the case with the E-3 Visa.
+Even so, unlike the E-3 program, no degree is necessarily required to obtain a work visa in Australia as is the case with the E-3 Visa.